rian39/scilitlearn/log.md

 - starting to do work on directories and zipped files
 - added the functions to R/load_data.r -- not sure they are very good. they work on the test data ...
 - TODO: check how it deals with the quotes, etc. - might need to add the sed -g 's/"/', etc.

+## Mon 16 Oct 2017 11:15:10 BST
+ - fixing problem with search_terms -- it was using & instead of |
+ - rebuilt package